-One of the most accomplished front office executives in NFL history, Polian helped build multiple successful franchises during his 24 years as a general manager.
+One of the most accomplished front office executives in NFL history, Polian helped build multiple successful franchises during his 24 years as a General Manager.
 In all, his teams made 17 playoff, eight conference championship game and five Super Bowl appearances, including the Super Bowl XLI champion Indianapolis Colts.
-He also has the distinction of having drafted four-time NFL MVP Peyton Manning, arguably one of the top players ever to play the position.
+He also has the distinction of having drafted five-time NFL MVP Peyton Manning, arguably one of the top players ever to play the position.

 Before joining the Colts, Polian helped build the expansion Carolina Panthers from 1994-97 as the franchise’s first General Manager.
 The team went to the NFC Championship game in only its second year of existence.
 He also served as the NFL’s Vice President of Football Development during the 1993 season.

-Polian rose to prominence as General Manager of the Buffalo Bills for seven years (1986-93).
-He constructed a team that made the playoffs six consecutive seasons (1988-93) and won four straight AFC Championships, reaching an unprecedented four consecutive Super Bowls (1990-93).
-Before Polian was promoted to GM, the Bills had suffered back-to-back 2-14 seasons and fan interest was at an all-time low.
-Polian was originally hired as director of pro personnel in 1984 and was instrumental in the signing of Bruce Smith to his first NFL contract.
-In October 2012, the Bills added Polian’s name to the team’s Wall of Fame at Fame at Ralph Wilson Stadium.
+Polian rose to prominence as General Manager of the Buffalo Bills for seven years (1986-92).
+Under his watch, the Bills made the playoffs five consecutive seasons (1988-92) and made three straight Super Bowl appearances (1990-92 seasons).
+Before Polian was promoted to GM, the Bills had suffered back-to-back 2-14 seasons.
+Polian was originally hired as Director of Pro Personnel in 1984 and was instrumental in the signing of Bruce Smith to his first NFL contract.

 Prior to his tenure in Buffalo, Polian began his career in professional football with the Kansas City Chiefs and the Chicago Blitz of the United States Football League.
 He moved to the Canadian Football League, where he assembled Grey Cup winning teams with the Montreal Alouettes and Winnipeg Blue Bombers.